Johnston County Traffic Ticket Attorney

 - 2 points for various other moving violations.

-Cotten Law Firm is here to help protect your driver’s license.
+Cotten Law Firm, PLLC, is here to help protect your driver’s license.

 Points assessed for a traffic violation conviction impact not only your driver’s license but also your insurance premium.
 The value of an offense is determined by its seriousness.
 More severe ones are worth more, leading to a significant spike in insurance rates.